 - SAP pays Diginomica to “set readers’ minds at ease” around indirect access, as we covered in the article SAP’s Recycled Indirect Access Damage Control for 2018.

 The Drastic Difference from How SAP and Oracle Present Themselves to Wall Street Versus Reality

-When it comes to Wall Street, both SAP and Oracle sell themselves as dynamic companies that have customers that are very interested in their new products, and in the fact that they are becoming increasingly cloud (which they are not).
-Therefore, the fact that a significant percentage of their revenues are coerced out of customers is not something SAP or Oracle wants Wall Street to know.
+When it comes to Wall Street, both SAP and Oracle sell themselves as dynamic companies with customers who are very interested in their new products and that they are becoming increasingly cloud (which they are not).
+Therefore, a significant percentage of their revenues are coerced out of customers is not something SAP or Oracle wants Wall Street to know.

 This leads to the question of what it is.
 Here is the following quote that generally matches what we have heard about the percentage.